wiedehopf/readsb/README-json.md

   * closest and circle will supply an extra field named "dst" which will have the distance in nautical miles from the supplied location
   * all_with_pos will return all aircraft for which we have received a position in the last minute or last 40 minutes for ADS-C
   * all will return all aircraft returned by all_with_pos and all aircraft with ModeS messages received in the last 30 seconds
-  * find_callsign will return aircraft with an exact match on the callsign

   For circle and closest the following two fields are added to each aircraft object:
   * dst: distance from supplied center point in nmi